cbackas/Galleon/README.md

 # Galleon
 Galleon is a front end interface for your Sonarr instance on your Apple TV.
+Also would like to add Radarr support and perhaps down the line Plex Dashboard information so you can get a gimplse of your server activity/upcoming downloads on your TV.

 Sonarr Features:
 - Calendar